Grahamstown, South Africa: What to pack, what to wear, and when to go [2022]

 Waterproof bag/luggage cover

-If you go to Makana Botanical Gardens, you will do a lot of walking.
+If you go to Makana Botanical Gardens, you'll probably do a lot of walking.
 These are a must:

 Small portable cooler